christabely/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. **Shell Scripting**:
    - Shell scripting refers to the process of writing scripts or programs using a Unix-like shell (e.g., Bash) as the scripting language.
 Shell scripts are used for automating tasks, processing data, and interacting with the operating system.
 They can be simple one-liners or complex programs.

-These concepts are fundamental to working with Unix-like operating systems and command-line interfaces, enabling users to manage files, process data, automate tasks, and control system resources.

 # /etc/profile.d
 In Unix-like operating systems, the `/etc/profile.d` directory is a special directory used for system-wide shell initialization and configuration.
 It allows system administrators and package maintainers to add custom configuration files that are executed when users log in.
 Here's how it works: